exislow/tidal-dl-ng/README.md

 This tool allows to download songs and videos from TIDAL.
 Multithreaded and multi-chunked downloads are supported.

-**A paid plan is required!** Audio quality varies up to HiRes Lossless / TIDAL MAX 24 bit, 192 kHz depending on the song available.
+**A paid plan is required!** Audio quality varies up to HiRes Lossless / TIDAL MAX 24-bit, 192 kHz depending on the song available.
 You can use the command line or GUI version of this tool.

 ![App Image](assets/app.png)